 Farmed turbot are often killed by being immersed in icy water, and can be sold ungutted.
 They are not fed for two days to ensure that their guts are empty, which means that they keep well.
 Some farms can offer 4-5kg (9-11 lb) fish grown in only three and a half years.

 Smaller fish are a disappointment, and I suggest that you never try to fillet a small, 500g ( 1 lb 2 oz) fish.
-You will feel as a turbot when you see just how little flesh you get.
+You will feel like a turbot when you see just how little flesh you get.

 Turbot has startlingly pure white flesh, which can be poached in milk or fumet, and classically is served with hollandaise sauce.
 One of the finest fish in the sea.
-(See for details fish and seafood)

 - Season: Summer easiest.